textX/viewX-vscode/README.md

 Depending on the complexity of the textX model and the user's preferences, one can define viewX model in a way anywhere between these two examples.

-## Some of main used tools and libraries:
+## Some of the main tools and libraries used:

 - This extension is intended to provide useful features during development using textX framework, so it heavily depends on _**textX**_.
 TextX is a meta-language which allows user to create his own DSL language defined by textX grammar rules.
 For more information about textX please check [documentation](http://www.igordejanovic.net/textX/) or [GitHub repository](https://github.com/igordejanovic/textX).